Iron ore futures extend losses over rising China COVID cases

-SINGAPORE, Nov 23 (Reuters) - Dalian iron ore futures extended their losses for a third straight session on Wednesday, as worries over rising COVID-19 cases in top steelmaker China weighed on market sentiment.
+SINGAPORE, Nov 23 (Reuters) - Iron ore futures extended losses for a third straight session on Wednesday, as worries over rising COVID-19 cases in top steelmaker China weighed on market sentiment.

 Beijing shut parks and museums on Tuesday and Shanghai tightened rules for people entering the city as Chinese authorities grapple with a spike in COVID-19 cases that has deepened concern about the economy and dimmed hopes for a quick reopening.